flatiron/viewful/README.md

 # Unreleased / Experimental

-# viewful - Tiny and Isomorphic view engine for Flatiron
+# viewful - Tiny and Isomorphic consolidated view engine for Flatiron

 # Philosophy

-`Viewful` is designed to establish the minimal amount of convention needed to create Isomorphic JavaScript views. `Viewful` makes no assumptions about your application.
+`Viewful` is designed to establish the minimal amount of convention needed to create Isomorphic JavaScript views. `Viewful` makes no assumptions about your application or templating choices.
 It supports *all* templating engines available for JavaScript and is completely pluggable for customization. `Viewful` also includes a basic <a href="#presenter">Presenter Pattern</a> to help build rich user interfaces that can gracefully fallback to server-side templating.

 # Installation